OOM Auto-Remediation

 CloudPilot AI Workload Autoscaler automatically detects, classifies, and remediates Out-of-Memory (OOM) events.
 When a container is OOM-killed, the system raises the memory floor (and JVM heap for Java workloads) so that subsequent Pods receive enough resources to avoid repeated OOM crashes.

-The OOM handler does not directly restart or evict Pods — instead, it records boosted resource values into the AutoscalingPolicyConfiguration (APC) status.
-The existing updater (drift detection) and webhook (Pod admission) apply the boosted values through their normal flows.
+The OOM handler does not directly restart, evict, or resize Pods.
+Instead, it records boosted resource values into the AutoscalingPolicyConfiguration (APC) status.
+The existing updater, Pod admission webhook, and OOM recovery controller then apply the boosted values through their normal flows.

 How OOM Events Are Detected